yorkerlin/yorkerlin.github.io/_includes/mainpage.md

 ## About Me

-PhD student working on computational *differential structures* such as geometric and algebraic structures.
+PhD student working on computational aspects of *differential structures* such as geometric and algebraic structures.
 My research so far has mostly focused on *information geometry* and *manifold optimization*.

 For generalized natural-gradient methods, please see
 * Structured natural gradient descent: [talk](https://www.youtube.com/watch?v=vEY1ZxDJX8o&t=11s), [paper](https://arxiv.org/abs/2102.07405)